-- 01 New permanent roads shall not be allowed; temporary roads may be allowed. - 02 New motorized trails shall not be constructed or designated.
+- 01 New permanent roads shall not be allowed; temporary roads may be allowed.
+Existing roads may be rerouted if necessary for safety, resource protection or enhancement, or after natural occurrences such as fire, floods, windstorms, and avalanches.
+Road re-routes should utilize the best long-term sustainable routes. - 02 New motorized trails shall not be constructed or designated. - 03 New mountain bike trails shall not be constructed.